The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 2. Claude

 Claude brings Anthropic’s sophisticated AI assistant to Mac users with a clean, thoughtful interface that’s all about in-depth conversations.
 It’s particularly good at nuanced writing tasks, complex reasoning, and long-form content creation, with impressive context handling that helps it to stay coherent even during extended exchanges.
-Anthropic has recently made Claude available as a desktop app for Mac and Windows, and is introducing support for dictation on Claude’s iOS and Android apps, too.
-Claude’s main limitation is its knowledge gaps on very recent events, since it can’t browse the web or access real-time info beyond its cut-off date.
+The desktop app for Mac supports window sharing and voice input, and newer models like Claude Opus 4.6 represent significant leaps in capability.
+Claude can now browse the web and access real-time information, create and edit files (spreadsheets, documents, slide decks), and even execute multi-step tasks autonomously via its Cowork feature.

 Pros: